figwasp/figwasp/README.md

     Scenario:
-        Given there is a container image repository And in the repository there is an image of a server And there is a Kubernetes cluster
+        Given there is a container image repository And in the repository there is a container image of a server And there is a Kubernetes cluster
-        And the server is deployed to the cluster by means of a Deployment And Alduin is running in the cluster with the relevant permissions
+        And in the cluster there is a Kubernetes Deployment of that server And there is a client to the server obtaining its response to a request

-        When I rebuild the server image so that it behaves differently And I push the new image to the repository with the same tag as the old And I allow time for a rolling restart of the deployment to complete And I send a request to the server and receive a response
+        When there is a new container image of the server in the repository And Figwasp is run as a Kubernetes Job or CronJob in the cluster

-        Then I should observe in the response evidence of the new behaviour
+        Then the client should detect a corresponding change in server response
 ```